 Red, White and Water: 5 Tips to Stay Hydrated

 When the temperature rises, hydration becomes even more important.
 Remember to drink plenty of water even when you’re not thirsty.
-Headaches and dizziness can be signs of dehydration, which can be a symptom of more serious issues such as heat exhaustion.
+Headaches and dizziness can be symptoms of dehydration, which can be a sign of more serious issues such as heat exhaustion or other heat-related illnesses.

-Here are 5 tips from Hy-Vee Dietitian Robbyn Nelson to help you stay on track.
+Here are 5 tips from Avera Dietitian Lauren Cornay to help you stay on track.

 - Add flavor to your water.